IyanuThrive/cs104-project1-template/README.md

 > q5_answer: holds question 5 answer
 > q6_answer: holds question 6 answer
 > continue_quiz(bool): sets the stage for a while loop
-> cont: asks the user if they want to continue the quiz after every question
+> cont: asks the user if they want to continue the quiz after every question (1-5), but not question 6
 > multiple variables to track scores are needed here because scores are given for each segment
 > managerial_finance_points(int): tracks and accumulate point for the managerial finance segment
 > financial_markets_points(int): tracks and accumulate point for the financial markets segment